JackSzwergold/Preworn-Main/markdown/index.md

 ### Current Projects
 [Image Mosaic][1] • A dynamically generated image mosaic using PHP, the GD graphics library, HTML & CSS.

-[Image ASCII][2] • A dynamically generated ASCII art image using php, the GD graphics library, HTML & CSS.
+[Image ASCII][2] • A dynamically generated ASCII art image using PHP, the GD graphics library, HTML & CSS.

 [Tutorials][3] • This is where I will be compiling things I have learned over my 20+ years of being a tech person & problem solver.